feeshtard/DirectorMode/README.md

-Installation (Should work on any chromium-based browser)
+Installation (Should work on any chromium-based desktop browser)

 1. Open bookmark manager
 2. Right-click "Add new bookmark"